 Tufting guns work very much like a sewing machine.
 It has a “foot” that rests against the cloth or backing material, then a large needle pushes yarn through the material, leaving some on the other side.

 Depending on the type of tufting gun you have (or the settings), it will either leave a loop (loop pile) or a strand (cut pile) on the other side.
+Some models can also do both by adjusting the settings.
 More on that in the section below.

 One very important thing to keep in mind is that you can run more than one thread of yarn through the tufting gun at a time.
 Use creative combinations to make interesting patterns and colors, or just save time by pushing through more threads at once!